brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 But this is not the case with CPOs, `tag_invoke`, or the above reflection-based implementation of class template specializations.
 In each of these cases, we invoke a function object that dispatches to the most derived implementation.
 This means the prvalue must be materialized earlier and then moved.
 This is a known gotcha with implementing something like `std::function<void(std::string)>` &mdash; it can't quite be as good as you'd want it to be, because you end up with _two_ functions in your call chain taking a `std::string` (or, if you implement it poorly, more than two).

 Perhaps there's yet another language feature that could facilitate efficient prvalue materialization here?
+Expression aliases?
+Lazy parameters?

 ## C++0x Concepts